caraya/personal-blog/content/blog/revisiting-web-components-2024-edition.md

 The component definition is done with the `define` method.
 This method takes two parameters: the element name (must have a hyphen `-` character in it) and the element definition.

 In our example, we use an anonymous class to define the element.
-This class extends the generic [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) base class.
+This class extends the [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) base class.

 We're working with autonomous elements that inherit from HTMLElement, not customized built-in elements that inherit from more specialized elements.